Marinna Kus published Ways to Overcome the Challenges Unique to Black Business Owners in Blog 2019-04-20 12:33:34 -0400

 Fellowship commitment and activities:

-- Attend all angel group Group Meetings (approx. 1 a month)
+- Attend all local angel group Group Meetings

-- Source and manage deal flow from within the angel group's preferred geographic area
+- Source and manage deal flow from within the venture group's preferred geographic area

 - Source and manage deal flow from within the Score 3 Founder national network